 That’s it!
 You’re done.
-Enjoy you’re new DIY Pedestal Accent Table. 🙂
+Enjoy you’re new DIY Pedestal Side Table. 🙂

 Looking for more DIY Furniture?
 Check out my DIY Modern Farmhouse Console Table.

 Feeling inspired?
-Now you’re ready to build your own DIY Pedestal Accent Table.
+Now you’re ready to build your own DIY Side Table.
 Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.